Updated: May 24

 When communicating with others who are not hearing impaired in the presence of someone who is, do your best to include those who are deaf in the conversation using a medium they can understand.

-As a person who has spent the past two and a half decades building communication systems that help people relate to one another, I can't help but notice the parallels of my lessons learned in communicating with my friend and teaching my clients how to communicate with their constituents.
+You may be wondering why I am sharing these lessons with you.
+I have spent the past two and half decades building communication systems that help people relate to one another.
+While thinking of these lessons learned in communicating with my friend, I can’t help but notice the parallels of teaching my clients how to communicate with their customers and clients.